 Updated August 3, 2016

 I know that you have varied sets of priorities when it comes how you use the Internet.
 Some are all about efficiency.
-You use Dashlane’s password manager specifically for its express checkout service and other time-saving features.
+You use Dashlane’s premium or free password manager specifically for its express checkout service and other time-saving features.
 Some of you may want their passwords and personal data encrypted and stored behind our patented security architecture.

 No matter what your specific priorities are, you can adjust your account preferences within Dashlane to meet your needs!
 Here are five ways to make Dashlane as safe, secure, and convenient as possible.